 Whether you’re joining us as a new student or returning to continue your studies, we’re dedicated to providing you with an excellent student experience.
 We will:

 - prioritise your safety both on and off campus

 - provide engaging, inspiring and supportive learning

 - create opportunities for you to socialise, meet people and try out new experiences

-- welcome you into a supportive, collegial community where nothing is more important than your wellbeing.
+- welcome you into a supportive, collegial community where nothing is more important than your education and wellbeing.

 At the start of the pandemic we established a Covid-19 Management Group, led by members of the University Executive Board, and our staff have been working hard throughout to prepare contingency plans and manage any precautions we all may have to take as the situation evolves.

 We're closely following the latest advice and guidance issued by the UK government, Public Health England and the Foreign and Commonwealth Office.
 We will continue to take all appropriate and necessary steps, as required by the official advice, to keep our community safe.

 We want to reassure you that we are doing all we can to plan for all possible circumstances, and as the situation changes we will keep you updated with any further action you may need to take.